OlegLeinov/bigfilesort/README.md

 ## Big file merge sort
-This program is reading amount of integers from a big file, sort them and write to file **result.txt**
+This program is reading amount of integers from a big file, sort them using temp files and write to file **result.txt**